 The Gulag: The Basics

-· Your loadout will be completely random.
+· Health does not regenerate, and your Loadout will be completely random.

 · Each round lasts 40 seconds, with the main objective being to eliminate your enemy.
-If neither player dies at the end of 40 seconds, “Overtime” begins and a flag spawns.
+If neither player dies at the end of 40 seconds, “Overtime” begins, and a flag spawns.

 · If no one defeats the other player or captures the flag, the player with the higher health wins.
-If both sides have the same amount of health and time expires, both players will be killed.
+If both sides have the same amount of health and time expires, both players will be redeployed.